-Kline & Specter, PC, has five lawyers who are also doctors, the most of any law firm in the United States.
+Kline & Specter, PC, has a team of lawyers who are also doctors, the most doctor/lawyers of any law firm in the United States.
 This enables us to better litigate cases that involve pharmaceuticals and medical issues, especially complex medical malpractice cases.
 And our doctors are not just any doctors, but skilled and highly educated physician-attorneys who share decades of quality experience.

 Their expertise spans a gamut of fields, from anesthesiology to emergency care to heart surgery.
 Two of our doctors are OB/GYNs who have assisted on cases involving birth injuries.
 Our doctors have teamed with other attorneys to produce major victories for the firm, including jury verdicts of $18.5 million, $25 million and $49.6 million for Kline & Specter clients.

 Lisa Dagostino, M.D., J.D., M.Be., LL.M., F.A.C.L.M., a partner at Kline & Specter, is a doctor and award-winning medical researcher who holds dual degrees in law and bioethics from the University of Pennsylvania.
 She has had a distinguished academic career, earning her bachelor’s degree in 1991 at Princeton University and her M.D. in 1995 at the UMDNJ Robert Wood Johnson Medical School, where she completed her residency training through the Department of Obstetrics, Gynecology, and Reproductive Sciences.
 Dr. Dagostino was managing editor of the inaugural volume of The American Journal of Bioethics produced by Penn's Center for Bioethics.
 She continues to do research in the complex medical field of bioethics – including topics such as medical errors.
 She has a special interest in women’s issues as they pertain to health care law.